LearnersGuild/interview-challenge-practice-a/README.md

 cd "/Volumes/INTERVIEWDRIVE/[YOUR DIRECTORY NAME]"
 ```

-Next, we need to setup the database.
+Next, we need to setup the challenge.
 You can do so by simply running a script:

 ```sh
 cd setup && npm run setup && cd ..